ABB plant shooting: Perpetrator

-Police identified the shooter as 51-year-old Timothy Gerard Hendron, a resident of Webster Groves, Missouri, a suburb of St. Louis, and an employee of ABB.
-No motive has been identified, though he was known to be part of a class action lawsuit against ABB pertaining to the company's pension plan, specifically unidentified fees and expenses in employees' 401(k) accounts.
+Police identified the shooter as 51-year-old Timothy Gerard Hendron (born August 2, 1958), a resident of Webster Groves, Missouri, a suburb of St. Louis, and an employee of ABB.
+He was known to be part of a class action lawsuit against ABB pertaining to the company's pension plan, specifically unidentified fees and expenses in employees' 401(k) accounts.
 People who knew Hendron said that he had been increasingly unhappy with his job at ABB, going so far as to search for a labor lawyer.
+Hendron was a supervisor at the factory, but was demoted after the company cancelled his shift.
+When he tried to earn back his position via promotion, it went to Cory Wilson, whom he later killed in the shooting.
+Hendron was also known to have conflicts with Wilson and other supervisors regarding his assignments and believed they were persecuting him.

 Aftermath

 Police later found a third handgun near a guard shack.
 The day after the shootings, ABB released a statement mourning the deaths of its employees, including a quote from its CEO, Joe Hogan, saying in part, "I am deeply saddened by this news and would like to express my greatest sympathy to those who have been touched by this tragedy."